mostafaism1/cracking_the_coding_interview/Review.md

    - Note: Since a tree is a graph, these search techniques also apply to trees.
    - Note: Tree **traversal** techniques are actually a form of Depth-first search.
-     The difference is that in breadth-first search we have to check if a node has **already been visited** to avoid infinite cycles incase of a cyclic graph.
+     The difference is that in a graph depth-first search we have to check if a node has **already been visited** to avoid infinite cycles incase of a cyclic graph.